 The National Center for Biotechnology Information (NCBI) states that teens in recovery from a substance use disorder may benefit from group therapy in a number of different ways:

 - Positive peer support.
 Rather than encouraging teens to get high or drink as most peers would, teens in group therapy or other support groups will encourage your child to stay clean and sober.

 - Demonstration that treatment works.
-Other teens who have been in recovery longer will be able to attest to the effectiveness of treatment by example and help your son stay committed to his recovery.
+Other teens who have been in recovery longer will be able to attest to the effectiveness of treatment by example and help your teen stay committed to recovery.

 - The opportunity to learn from the good—and bad—choices of others.
 In the group setting, teens share the mistakes they have made as well as stories about good choices that helped them with their recovery.
-Hearing their stories, and sharing his own, will provide your son with support from others as well as the confidence boost of being in a position to assist others in early recovery.
+Hearing their stories, and sharing their own, will provide them with support from others as well as the confidence boost of being in a position to assist others in early recovery.

 - Intervention when a member is at risk.
 If a teen’s behaviors are leading to relapse or it is believed that a member of the group is struggling, the group therapy setting provides a positive and natural intervention.
 Accountability is essential to ongoing recovery, and teens are able to intervene for one another when one is at risk of relapse.